Our Senior School

 Students and staff at Sacré Cœur enjoy an unrivalled access to sister schools all over the world.
 The many benefits of this vast network include:

-- Reciprocal exchanges
+- Reciprocal immersions

 - International immersion programs